 7 Common Mistakes in Architecture Diagrams

-When creating a technical architecure diagram, your goal is to give understanding to your audience.
-You want to truly inform them about your system, rather than merely make an impression.
+When creating a technical architecture diagram, your goal is to give understanding to your audience.
+You want to honestly inform viewers about your system rather than merely make an impression.
 Mistakes made when creating diagrams can undermine this goal, however.
-Here are seven common mistakes to avoid when making your next technical architecture diagram.
+Here are seven common mistakes to avoid when making technical architecture diagrams.

 Mistake #1: Making a theoretical diagram

-First, a definition: theoretical (or abstract) architecture diagrams demonstrate how a solution might generally look and run.
-Concrete diagrams, by contrast, show a specific instance of an architecture that enables (or will enable) specific applications for specific users.
+First, a definition: theoretical (or abstract) architecture diagrams demonstrate how a generic solution might look and run.
+Concrete diagrams, by contrast, show a specific instance of an architecture that enables (or will enable) specific applications for particular users.

 Creating theoretical diagrams isn’t always a mistake, of course.
 That said, you probably don’t want to be making theoretical architecture diagrams most of the time.
 A concrete diagram of your organization’s specific architecture is almost certainly more informative and more valuable than a theoretical architecture diagram.
 Why?